 The virtual plant concept unites the engineering disciplines and enables process and control designs to be tested prior to start-up.
-Model Predictive Control has been shown to provide additional production and improved operability.
+Model Predictive Control (MPC) has been shown to provide additional production and improved operability.

-A digital twin is an up-to-date representation, a model, of an actual physical asset in operation.
+A Digital Twin is an up-to-date representation, a model, of an actual physical asset in operation.
 It reflects the current asset condition and includes relevant historical data about the asset.
 Digital twins can be used to evaluate the current condition of the asset, and more importantly, predict future behavior, refine the control, or optimize operation.
-[4]
+[9]

-- A. A Digital Twin consists of several key elements and features: - 1.
-A virtual, dynamic model of the process. - 2.
-The model is initialized based on the original design and is updated during procurement (vendor data), construction (as-builts), precommissioning, commissioning, start-up, and operations to stay aligned with the physical asset. - 3.
-The physical asset is instrumented with sensors which can capture its current operational state.
-"A digital twin allows analysis of data and system monitoring in a way that dramatically improves operations, preventing downtime, reducing maintenance costs, and providing data that can be used to streamline operations throughout the lifecycle of the asset." - B. Digital Twins require process models that are dynamic and real-time.
-The characteristics of process models can be summarized in three categories: [5] - 1.
-Steady-State models are used for plant equipment sizing and process design.
+A Digital Twin consists of several key elements and features:

+- A virtual, dynamic model of the process. - The model is initialized based on the original design and is updated during procurement (vendor data), construction (as-builts), precommissioning, commissioning, start-up, and operations to stay aligned with the physical asset. - The physical asset is instrumented with sensors which can capture its current operational state.
+"A Digital Twin allows analysis of data and system monitoring in a way that dramatically improves operations, preventing downtime, reducing maintenance costs, and providing data that can be used to streamline operations throughout the lifecycle of the asset."

+Digital Twins require process models that are dynamic and real-time.
+The characteristics of process models can be summarized in three categories: [10]

+- Steady-State models are used for plant equipment sizing and process design.
 Inputs to these models are pressures, temperatures, flows, and compositions; and outputs are equipment sizing and process optimizations.
-These models can be very complex (or high fidelity), but a steady-state model does not simulate transitions between process states including time delays, deadtimes, or mass holdups. - 2.
-Dynamic models use equipment sizes and specifications for inputs with outputs of pressures, temperatures, levels, flows, and compositions.
+These models can be very complex (or high fidelity), but a steady-state model does not simulate transitions between process states including time delays, deadtimes, or mass holdups. - Dynamic models use equipment sizes and specifications for inputs with outputs of pressures, temperatures, levels, flows, and compositions.
 They are time based and resolve transitions between process states.
 Outputs to the model are affected by the inputs along with the time delays and deadtimes of the model.
-Holdups and mass are calculated with the result of a dynamic material, energy, and momentum balance. - 3.
-Real-time models are a sub-set of dynamic process models.
+Holdups and mass are calculated with the result of a dynamic material, energy, and momentum balance. - Real-time models are a sub-set of dynamic process models.
 A real-time model must converge or resolve at a fast enough cycle to allow updates to the control loops and operator console identical to the real plant.

-III.
 CREATING DYNAMIC PROCESS MODELS

-The tasks of creating dynamic process models for the individual areas of a world-class Kraft pulp mill can be challenging; the ability to import and export the actual control system configuration to-and-from the Digital Twin allowed not only a comprehensive check-out of the process models, but also verification of the process control strategy and the application programming composed to implement it.
-[6]
+The tasks of creating dynamic process models for the individual areas of a world-class Kraft pulp mill can be challenging; the ability to import and export the actual control system configuration to-and-from the Digital Twin allows not only a comprehensive check-out of the process models, but also verification of the process control strategy and the application programming composed to implement it.
+[11]

 The operator's workstation uses the same operator-interface graphics as in the real plant.
-At the workstation the operator has full use of the same screens that are used in the real plant.
-The Digital Twin software and hardware are used to emulate the DCS configuration, the control models, again exactly as it will be run in the field; and the virtual signals upon which the emulated DCS configuration code acts are generated by the process models.
+At the workstation, the operator has full use of the same screens that he will use in the real plant.
+The Digital Twin software and hardware to run the DCS configuration, again exactly as it will be run in the field; and the virtual signals upon which the emulated DCS configuration code acts are generated by the process models.